inca/voie/README.md

 Structuring apps is a matter of preference, so you are free to choose whatever suits you best.

-Also be sure to check our [end-to-end test application](test/e2e/) for an example of app structure.

 ### Running

 Finally, run your state manager like this: